Dried shredded squid: Taste and texture

 Joe Distefano from The Village Voice describes it as “The fibrous bits are just chewy enough to give your jaws a slight work out.
 A goodly amount of sugar, chili pepper, and salt help round out the funky fishiness.”

+Alternate preparations

+Not all dried squid products are shredded; some are prepared in rolled or flattened forms, often using different squid species.
+For example, Thai-style rolled squid is typically made from Loligo squid, which are smaller and more tender than the larger species commonly used for shredding.
+These variations offer distinct textures and are often enjoyed as snacks throughout East and Southeast Asia.

 Contamination

 News reports have claimed that arsenic and other toxic metals have been found in dried shredded squid packaged in Hong Kong.